xmartlabs/Eureka/README.md

 #### CocoaPods

 [CocoaPods](https://cocoapods.org/) is a dependency manager for Cocoa projects.

+**Cocoapods 1.1.0.rc.3 or newer version must be used.**

 Specify Eureka into your project's `Podfile`: